Note: information on this page refers to Ceylon 1.2, not to the current release.

 will also include the resources directly in the executable code they generate.

-It's exactly for the JVM backend that a special directory exists, named ROOT
+It's exactly for the JVM backend that a special directory exists, named ROOT, whose

 contents gets treated a little different.
 Any files in that directory in your module's